-When the flow of urine out of the bladder is hindered, bacteria can grow.
+Another common cause of male UTIs occurs when the flow of urine out of the bladder is hindered, bacteria can grow.
 Some men with an enlarged prostate gland may be at greater risk for a UTI because the bladder may not fully empty.
 As the prostate enlarges, it may constrict the urethra, this can cause a weak urinary stream and eventually, the bladder will not be able to empty completely, and begins to retain urine.
 This urine retention creates an environment for bacterial growth, and a UTI can occur.

 Bacteria can hide deep within prostate tissue

 Although many men never experience a UTI, those who do may start a pattern of recurrent UTIs.
 This is because bacteria often hide within the prostate tissue.
 Therefore, it is hard to completely eliminate the bacteria – even with a long course of antibiotic treatment.